seatable/seatable-api-php/docs/Base/Api/LinksApi.md

 Delete Row Link(s)

 Deletes one or multiple links between two rows.
 Only the links between the row_ids mentioned in the mapping, will be removed.
-Other links will stay and not touched.
+Other links will stay and not be touched.

 ### Example